by Ski Ingram

 The next morning the storm had moved on, but it left behind a lot of damage.
 We were lucky that none of the Rangers had been seriously injured or killed.
 The only thing we had lost was a few roofs and a building or two.
 Our biggest loss was the Ranger Club.
 The club was about the size of a barn.
 In it was a bar, a pool table and a cinemascope size movie screen along with our movie projector.
 It was a major loss.
 The building had been blown about three feet off its concrete foundation.
 Amazingly the building was in pretty good shape, except for being moved off its foundation.

 Some smart guys decided that we could move the building back on its foundation by tying a steel cable from a tow truck around the building and then pulling it back to where it belonged, so that’s what we did.
 We got a tow truck, wrapped its steel cable all around the building and then began to pull.
 The building did not move.
-The cable completely sliced through the building cutting it in half which caused the building to collapse on itself, thus destroying the building.
+The cable completely sliced through the building, cutting it in half which caused the building to collapse on itself, thus destroying the building.
 No one thought to remove the bar, the pool table or the movie projector.
 When the building collapsed it destroyed everything inside.

 It took days to clean up after the storm.
-During that time, I got to know many of the other Rangers and gained many new friends.
+During that time, I got to know many of the other Rangers and made many new friends.
 Pat Beltz and I moved into “Oscar” hooch and met another soon to be good friend, Johnny Vaught.

 Beltz and I never did serve on a Ranger team together, but we remained good friends until I was sent home at the end of my tour and Beltz went to another unit in country.
 Pat could have gone home with me; however, he chose to remain in Viet Nam and serve as a door gunner on a helicopter.